Neuro-mancer/canvas_game_of_life/README.md

 ## Features

-* A start/restart button to populate the game board with a random assortment of "alive" and "dead" cells for an initial simulation state
 * A pause/unpause button to temporarily stop the simulation or resume it
+* A randomize button to randomly place alive/dead cells on the current gameboard
+* A clear button to clear the gameboard of alive cells
 * A slider to change the speed of the simulation (speed may vary on your own hardware)
 * Grid to more easily denote dead and alive cells
+* Draw alive cells on the gameboard while paused

 ## Planned Features